Cynosure-null/2240_styleguide/README.md

 ## Naming

 ### Cases
-All namespaces, classes and files should use PascalCase.
+All classes and files should use PascalCase.
 PascalCase is a capital letter at the start of each word, including the first letter.

 Mutable variables, methods and functions should use snake_case, where all letters are lowercase and separated with underscores.

 Constant variables (including motors) should use SCREAMING_SNAKE_CASE, with all letters capitalized and words separated by underscores

+Namespaces should use SCREAMING_SNAKE_CASE as well.

 Hungarian notation should not be used as it makes variables less legible.
 However, for mutable variables defined in a header file (such as joystick), their names should start with an `m_`